ansible/galaxy_ng/docs/installation.md

-Galaxy NG is a Pulp plugin and can be installed just like any other Pulp plugin, the recommendation is to install using the [pulp installer](https://docs.pulpproject.org/pulp_installer/) however if for any reason the installarion from scratch is needed all the details can be found on [installing pulpcore](https://docs.pulpproject.org/pulpcore/installation/instructions.html#pypi-installation)
+Galaxy NG is a Pulp plugin and can be installed just like any other Pulp plugin, the recommendation is to install using the [pulp installer](https://docs.pulpproject.org/pulp_installer/) however if for any reason an installation from scratch is needed, all the details can be found on [installing pulpcore](https://docs.pulpproject.org/pulpcore/installation/instructions.html#pypi-installation)

 ## Installing from source using pulp-installer